perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 * **Requirement**: Check if the `key metric` value is `greater than` or `smaller than` a specified value.
 An example check would be "Average CPU usage should be smaller than 70%" or "Maximum throughput should be higher than 1000 (rps)"
 * **Comparison**: Check if the `delta` between test runs is within allowed thresholds.
 Example: "Allow a positve deviation of 20% between test runs for the 99th percentile response times"

-If `key metrics` have been configured via [profiles](https://perfana.github.io/perfana-docs/docs/administration/administration.html#profiles-configuration) they can't be edited or removed.
-These `key metrics` will display the originating `profile` in the last column of the table.

 ### Add key metric
 {: .no_toc }